 Social distancing and self-isolation results in unintended safety consequences for victims of domestic violence.
 Sarah's Inn is providing housing and emergency financial assistance, including rent, mortgage and utility relief, and gift cards for groceries and other basic necessities, to approximately 250 adults and children over the next three months.

-The West Cook YMCA converted their facility to an emergency child care center, exclusively for families of first responders and healthcare workers that need a safe place for their child to be while they go into work.
+The COVID-19 pandemic closed 85% of all child care programs in Illinois.
+The West Cook YMCA responded swiftly, converting their facility to an emergency child care center, exclusively for families of first responders and healthcare workers that need a safe place for their child to be while they go into work.
+The childcare center has served 50 families since its spring opening.